YouTube Deep SummaryYouTube Deep Summary

 Bug Fixes and Known Issues

-• Resolved issues with Finder not displaying dark mode app icons or tinted folder colors correctly.
+• Finder Issues: Fixed the problem where Finder did not display dark mode app icons or tinted folder colors correctly when automatic folder color was enabled.

-Based on Apple’s typical release cadence, macOS 26 Tahoe Beta 3 is expected to drop around July 7th, likely alongside iOS 26 Beta 3.
-The public beta could follow shortly after if no major issues arise.
+Following Apple’s usual beta cadence, macOS Tahoe 26 Beta 3 is anticipated around July 7th, possibly alongside iOS 26 Beta 3.
+If all goes smoothly, the public beta launch could also happen that week.

 Final Thoughts